correalramos24/Linux-performance-sampling/README.md

 ```

 ## Memory sampling
-A simple environment to trace and plot memory usage on a linux server cluster.
+A simple environment to trace and plot memory usage on a linux server.
 The python script parses the output of the `free` linux command.

 ![alt text](memory-sampling/examples/mem_big.png)